 Crow sides with the women and men who operate the clinic, Women’s Health Organization, but she gives ample time to the opposition, the Center for Pregnancy Choices, specifically, 52-year-old Barbara Beavers.
 The CPC is a deceptively named clinic that does anything and everything to stop women from aborting their pregnancies, regardless of the situation that the women may be in.
 In one scene, Crow questions Beavers from behind the camera, asking her about saving the mother who may be at risk due to the pregnancy.
 Beavers laughs lightly and smiles warmly, as she almost always does, and reminds Crow, “But we saved the baby.”

-Jackson touches heavily on the deep class divide that occupies both sides of this debate and much like Alexander Payne’s 1996 satire Citizen Ruth, a pregnant single mother is wedged in between.
-She is April, 24 years old and already the mother of five with one more on the way.
-Beavers works closely with April, trying to get her on the straight-and-narrow, but mostly just making sure that she doesn’t get an abortion.
-Little does Beavers realize how bad April and her children are for her side of the fight and Crow exploits this dynamic without throwing April under the bus.
+Jackson touches heavily on the deep class divide that occupies both sides of this debate, and much like Alexander Payne’s 1996 satire Citizen Ruth, a pregnant single mother is wedged in between.
+She is April, 24 years old, and already the mother of five with one more on the way.
+Beavers works closely with April, trying to get her on the straight-and-narrow, but mostly just making sure she doesn’t get an abortion.
+Little does Beavers realize how bad April and her children are for her side of the fight, and Crow exploits this dynamic without throwing April under the bus.

 OFF THE RAILS

 McCollum would continue to steal trains and impersonate MTA officials for the next 30-plus years.
-He never once endangered a passenger or missed a stop, he was probably the MTA’s best employee they never paid.
-The problem was, the MTA and the City of New York saw McCollum as a problem and barred him from employment, first as a teen for various reasons and then as an adult due to his multiple offenses.
+Not once did he endanger a passenger or missed a stop; he was probably the MTA’s best employee they never paid.
+The problem was, the MTA and the City of New York saw McCollum as a liability and barred him from employment, first as a teen for various reasons and then as an adult due to his multiple offenses.